bio-tools/biotoolsDocs/curators_guide.rst

    "Registry", "Some registry, catalogue etc. other than bio.tools."
    "Repository", "Repository where source code, data and other files may be downloaded."
    "Social media", "A website used by the software community including social networking sites, discussion and support fora, WIKIs etc."
+   "Scientific benchmark", "Information about the scientific performance of a tool."
+   "Technical monitoring", "Information about the technical status of a tool."

 Download group